CORE EDUCATION TRUST LEADERSHIP

 At CORE, Sharmin will continue to pursue her passion in prioritising teacher development to drive excellence amongst science teams within the Trust, through our CORE Communities of Practice.

-Lead Practitioner - History
+Lead Practitioner - History & Attendance Lead

 Hazel Murray